broadinstitute/catch/README.md

 conda install -c bioconda catch
 ```

-Note that this installation method does not distribute [viral sequence data](#downloading-viral-sequence-data) with the package, but CATCH can still be run with your own input data.
+Note that this installation method does not distribute [viral sequence data](#downloading-viral-sequence-data) with the package, but CATCH can still be run with your own input data or by automatically downloading genomes.

 ## Using CATCH